Nissan executive on leave for tasks related to Ghosn arrest

 - Amazon has patented a system that would put workers in a cage, on top of a robot

 He has said repeatedly he is innocent, including on the latest allegation that he had Nissan temporarily shoulder investment losses.
+The income was never decided on, and Nissan did not suffer the losses, according to sources close to Ghosn and his family.

+Ghosn is scheduled to face a Tokyo courtroom Tuesday, his first public appearance since his arrest, as his lawyers demand to know why his detention is continuing.
+His detention has been repeatedly extended and now goes through Jan.
+11.

+In Japan, suspects are often held for months before trial.
+Prosecutors consider Ghosn, a Brazilian-born Frenchman of Lebanese ancestry, a flight risk.